stevegbrooks/commodify/documentation/README.md

 #### NOAA Climate Data

-1. This data comes in different .csvs for each year from 1929 to 2021, so these are first concatenated together.
+1. This data comes in different .csvs for each year from 1929 to 2021 for each weather station located across the world, so these are first concatenated together.
-2. Then, just the USA data is filtered out by only retaining data from the 50 states.
+2. Then, just the USA data is filtered out (by parsing and checking station location name) and data is grouped together by states.
+3. Invalid placeholder values in the data (e.g. 9999.9, 999.9, 99.9) are replaced with N/A values
-3. Only the features relevant to our application are retained:
+4. Only the features relevant to our application are retained, all other columns are dropped from the :
     `['DATE','TEMP','DEWP','SLP','WDSP','MXSPD','GUST','PRCP','SNDP','FRSHTT','STATE']`
 4. Finally, mean values per state by month are calculated, and this aggregated table is the final output of the cleaning.